On the Existence of "Maia variables": Discussion of individual stars

 TIC 424032547 = HD 350990: the light curve of this object is dominated by a frequency of 5.025\,d$^{-1}$ whose amplitude is different within the three sectors it was observed.
 Interestingly, the amplitude of this variation is {\it inversely} correlated with the CROWDSAP parameter, i.e. the larger the flux contribution of the target in the photometric aperture, the lower the amplitude.
 This suggests that this object is not the source of the variability (cf. Sect.\ref{tic4240}).
 Furthermore, careful prewhitening of the dominant frequency and its harmonics reveals the presence of a weak subharmonic.
 A phase fold of the light curve around the subharmonic frequency yields a light curve shape indicative of an ellipsoidal variable.

 TIC 236785664 = HD 175511 is classified as a late-type Be star.
 The Fourier spectrum of its {\it {\it TESS}} light curve shows a single frequency near 1.24\,d$^{-1}$ and a multitude of peaks between 12 and 43\,d$^{-1}$ that are not harmonically related.
 Such pulsation frequencies would be typical for a $\delta$ Scuti star.
 At $T_{\rm eff}$ = 12500\,K this star is much hotter than such pulsators.
 Even its rapid rotation $v \sin i = 260$\,\kms should not create sufficient oblateness that its equatorial regions would be cool enough to excite pulsations.
 Only its Gaia RUWE parameter (1.20) gives a hint of possible binarity, which by itself we do not find sufficient to rule this object out as a "Maia" candidate.
+One may suspect that this star could be a case related to HD 42477.
+However, an examination for possible coupling between the g and p modes yielded a null result.

 TIC 192780911 = HD 19921: the {\it {\it TESS}} data show little intrinsic variability except for a weak signal at 3.9\,d$^{-1}$, which could be an SPB-type pulsation modified by the rapid rotation of the star ($v \sin i = 273$\,\kms).
 The RUWE value of 1.77 is suggestive of binarity.